AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/additionalResources/questionsForDiscussion/qfd-class-2.md

 *****

 - [ ] How do we pass data from a parent component to any of its child components?
-Can someone draw this our for us?
+Can someone draw this out for us?
 - [ ] Why do we need to pass the data?
 - [ ] What are attributes and why do we need them in React components?
 - [ ] How do we create a method in a React component?
 Where does it go?
 What's the syntax?